bbauska/UofM-Intro-HTML5/README.md

 </p>

 One of the things we could do is set the height to match our screen size.
-But that&apos;'s often going to skew our image size, right?
-It&apos;'s just not going to look good.
+But that&apos;s often going to skew our image size, right?
+It&apos;s just not going to look good.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->